 6. Banded good mornings

 No barbell?
 No problem!
 You can do good mornings using a loop-type resistance band.
 Simply put the band over your head and then stand on it.
 Cross your arms in front of your chest or hold the bands as preferred.
+You may also benefit from gripping the band to take some of the load off your neck.
+A tight band can be very uncomfortable, as it can limit the blood flow to your head.

 This is a good variation for home and garage exercisers.